uPorter/MC-onMusic/README.md

 ```

-This is modified version of Android YTPlayer Library, the original version is KPSTV YTPlayer
+This is Remaked version of Android YTPlayer Library, the original version is KPSTV YTPlayer